Metrilo/custom-integration/README.md

 :warning: Keep in mind that:
 * if you try to call any [Frontend endpoint](#frontend-endpoints) for not existing resource in Metrilo, your request won't be processed.
-* if you have any caching, make sure not to cache any frontend events
+* if you have any caching, make sure not to cache any customer-action-specific calls.
+Such calls are add to cart, remove from cart, identify and apply tags.

 ### Frontend endpoints
 * /article/view